When shopping for adenium seeds, you may have seen those pictures of beautiful blue adenium flowers and may have been tempted to get some yourself.

 The red flower pigment can be expected to mutate to blue one of these days, as it has in many other red-flowered species.
 I once had an A.obesum with blue petal margins, but it died.

-To continue the lifeline of the blue ones, they use stable varieties like the red as the father pollen, which would not affected by the mother styles like colors or shapes, to retain wanted father characteristics like round petal tips or color while still keeping some desired characteristics of the mother.
-The red father flower may have probably been stylized with the blue border from the mother.
+To continue the lifeline of the blue ones, they use stable varieties like the red as the father pollen, which would not affected by the mother flower styles like colors or shapes, to retain wanted father characteristics like round petal tips or color while still keeping some desired characteristics of the mother.
+The red father flower may have probably been stylized with the blue border from the mother as a result.

 After some crossings and back crossings, here are the results so far:

-This is as blue-ish as it gets so far.
+This is as blue as it can get so far.

 Why There Are No Natural All-Blue Adenium Flowers: A Theory